 Pipenv cheat sheet for npm users

-# open a shell in virutal envpipenv shell
+# open a shell in virtual env pipenv shell

-I resisted using virtual environments in Python because they cause extra overhead and aren't project specific.
-On the other hand, I fell in love with npm at first sight, because it operates within the project directory and is aligned with actual developer objectives.
-Pipenv is a npm equivalent for Python, a way out of having to think about virtual environments.
+I initially resisted using virtual environments in Python due to their extra overhead and lack of project specificity.
+However, I fell in love with npm at first sight because it operates within the project directory and aligns with actual developer objectives.
+Pipenv is the npm equivalent for Python, offering a way to manage virtual environments without the hassle.

 Quick start